 We’re working in Minnesota, Illinois, Iowa, and Wisconsin to transform solar energy markets through changes to regulatory standards and policies that significantly impact communities and developers’ ability to develop solar resources.
 Our work will help communities harness their solar resources and realize the benefits of solar development to their economies and increase jobs.

 In spite of substantial differences in state policy and regulatory standards, solar development has accelerated in all these states.
-Pro-development policies resulted in a substantially faster 2016 growth rate in Minnesota, but all four states have benefitted from the rapidly declining costs of solar development, including
+Pro-development policies resulted in a substantially faster 2016 growth rate in Minnesota, but all four states have benefitted from the rapidly declining costs of solar development and additional factors:

 - rapidly increasing levels of investment